gazebosim/docs/blueprint/install.md

 brew install ignition-blueprint
 ```

-All libraries should be ready to use and the `ign-gazebo` app ready to be executed.
+All libraries should be ready to use and the `ign gazebo` app ready to be executed.

 # Option 3: Source Installation (any platform)